ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 with ball B, shown in the right panel.
 In this scenario, ball B is stationary, and the situation reduces to Case 1, and specifically the situation depicted in Figure 8._

+{:.warning}
+In Figure 10 panel II, the balls should contact with the same orientation as shown in panel I (about
+$50^{\circ}$ to the $x-$axis), rather than as pictured.

-Since physics behaves the same as viewed from all inertial reference frames, we are well within our rights to make this transformation during the collision.
-After solving the outgoing state post-collision, we can reverse the transformation and voila, we are done.
+Since physics behaves the same as viewed from all inertial reference frames, I am well within my rights to make this transformation during the collision.
+After solving the outgoing state post-collision, I can reverse the transformation and voila, I'm done.
 This makes Case 2 trivial, since it can be reduced to Case 1.
 Explicitly, the procedure goes like this: